Skip to main content Skip to accessibility

 Public Health refers to services designed to help the population stay healthy and avoid disease.
 This covers a range of policy areas, including:

-As a government directorate, Public Health process and hold your information to provide these public services and meet our statutory obligations.
-This notice explains in more detail how Public Health use and share your information to provide the services or interventions.
+As a government directorate, we process and hold your information to provide these public services and meet our statutory obligations.
+This notice explains in more detail how we use and share your information so that we can provide our services or interventions.

-For information on how the directorate uses your personal data for other services, see States of Jersey privacy policies
+For information on how the wider Strategic Policy, Planning and Performance directorate uses your personal data for other services go to States of Jersey privacy policies

 How we collect information about you

-• collecting your responses to voluntary surveys either on paper, online (this may also include your IP address), in person or by telephone, or through government systems and Departmental administrative sources that capture and record personal information
+• collecting your responses to voluntary surveys either on paper, online (this may also include your IP address), in person or by telephone, or through government systems and other departmental administrative sources that capture and record personal information

-• the vaccination teams collecting information from you in person when providing vaccination, including your consent and any history of potential contraindications
+• collecting information in person when you receive services, for example, your consent and any history of potential adverse reactions to vaccinations

-• qualitative (non-numerical) data collected though observations, interviews, focus groups, surveys, and secondary research (for example, text, video, and audio) as Public Health seek to explore and understand opinions and perspectives on a variety of different issues
+• collecting qualitative (non-numerical) data though observations, interviews, focus groups, surveys, and secondary research (for example, text, video, and audio)

-• details on births and deaths events that occur and are then registered in Jersey
+• accessing details on births and deaths events that occur and are then registered in Jersey

-• information received on the heights and weights of pupils from the Jersey Child Measurement Programme (JCMP)
+• receiving information on the heights and weights of pupils from the Jersey Child Measurement Programme (JCMP)

-• online and paper application forms for referrals to Programmes delivered by Public Health
+• collating online and paper application forms for referrals to programmes and/or services delivered by Public Health

 • the Child Health Team updates the Health Information system with any developmental checks, immunisations, check-ups, or appointments

-• the PFAS Panel invited written submissions from affected Islanders wishing to give evidence about health symptoms they attribute to their PFAS exposure.
-The information provided was seen only by the PFAS Panel members and a limited number of government officials
+• receiving written submissions from affected Islanders wishing to give evidence about health symptoms or conditions they attribute to their PFAS exposure, or evidence relating to their experience.
+The information will be seen only by the PFAS Panel members and the minimum number of government officials

-• self-reporting of illness and test results through online forms on gov.je, for example, registration of COVID-19 LFT results
+• collating information regarding self-reporting of illness and test results through online forms on gov.je

 Types of information we collect

-The types of personal data collected will vary depending on what information you provide and the information Public Health need in each circumstance.
+The types of personal data collected will vary depending on what information you provide and the information we need in each circumstance.

-Public Health do not collect or process all this personal data for all people all the time, only collecting and processing the personal data that is necessary for a particular task that is being carried out.
+We do not collect or process all this personal data for all people all the time.
+We only collect and process the personal data that is necessary for a particular task that is being carried out.

-There is a commitment to using pseudonymised or anonymised information as much as is practical, and in many cases, this will be the default position.
+We commit to using pseudonymised or anonymised information as much as is practical, and in many cases, this will be always be our default position.

-Pseudonymisation is a procedure by which data that could identify an individual is replaced by a fictitious reference.
-For example, a name could be replaced by a code number, rendering the data record less identifying.
+Pseudonymisation is a procedure by which data that could identify you is replaced by a fictitious reference.
+For example, your name could be replaced by a code number, rendering the data record less identifying.

 Anonymisation is the process of removing identifying particulars or details from a record for statistical or other purposes.